 - Litter: Cat litter typically costs around $40 per month.
-This cat litter is sold on Amazon, and is ideal for the job.
+This cat litter is sold on Amazon and is ideal for the job.

 - Toys: Maine Coons play rough, and their large size means they require sturdy, more durable toys, which cost more.
 It’s also important to provide your Maine Coon with new toys so they don’t become bored or destructive.
-These are my favourite Maine Coon cat toys, as they have been both sturdy, well made, and great value for money.
+These are my favorite Maine Coon cat toys, as they have been both sturdy, well made, and great value for money.

 What Are The Most Expensive Cat Breeds?